pos7box/chatkit-sample-client/README.md

 - `chatkitSecret`
 - `chatkitRoomId`

-9. Fork this repository  (if you haven't yet) (chatkit-sample-client)
-10. Install the dependencies by running `npm install`
-11. Deploy the project to GitHub pages by running `npm run deploy`.
+9. Make a change, to trigger an update on Netlify (if it hasn't yet).
-12. Visit the deployed GitHub pages at: https://YOUR_GITHUB_USERNAME.github.io/chatkit-sample-client
+10. Visit the deployed Netlify site at: https://YOUR_NETLIFY_SITE.netlif.com
 13. 🚀